metacall/redis-module/README.md

 Extend Redis with TypeScript, JavaScript, Python, C#, Ruby... modules with **[MetaCall](https://github.com/metacall/core)**.

+This module has been tested with Redis 6.0.9.

 # Building

 [Build](https://github.com/metacall/core#6-build-system) and/or [install](https://github.com/metacall/core#41-installation) MetaCall and then run: